Duncan McNab McEachran

-Duncan McNab McEachran (27 October 1841 – 13 October 1924) as a Canadian veterinarian and academic.
+Duncan McNab McEachran (27 October 1841 – 13 October 1924) was a Scottish born Canadian veterinarian and academic.

 Born in Campbeltown, Scotland, the son of David McEachran and Jean Blackney, McEachran graduated from the Edinburgh Veterinary College in 1861 and received his license to practice from Royal College of Veterinary Surgeons.
 In 1862, he emigrated to Canada West, settling in Woodstock.
 In 1863, he helped set up, along with primary founder Andrew Smith, the Upper Canada Veterinary School (later the Ontario Veterinary College).

 McEachran was a staff member but he considered the admission standards and academic requirements to be inadequate.
 He left after three years, moving to Montreal.
 In 1867, Smith and McEachran again joined forces to publish the first veterinary textbook in Canada for farmers, The Canadian horse and his diseases.